mattmakai/fullstackpython.com/source/content/pages/10-misc/1005-change-log.markdown

 ## 2014
 ### May
+* Cleaned up and polished the task queues page.
 * Added learning checklist to operating systems, web servers and monitoring pages.
 * Adding more logging resources.